Skip to content

 Caveat Lector

-At lunch today, my colleagues and I were sharing our experiences with foreign language instruction in high school.
+At lunch today, my colleagues and I started swapping tales of our high school foreign language classes.

 “I jumped around too much,” I admitted.
 “Two years of Spanish, one year of French, and one year of Latin.”

 “Well, I was really into English, and one of my teachers told me that learning Latin would help me master English grammar.”
-(Partly true.
-In fact, I was avoiding Spanish 3 after barely making it through Spanish 2.
-And I thought it would be super cool to speak a dead language.)
+This was partly true.
+The less glamorous reality was that I was dodging Spanish 3 after barely surviving Spanish 2.
+Plus, I thought it would be pretty impressive to say I spoke a dead language.

 Did a lot of people take Latin?

-“There were about 8 people in my class, and it was the only Latin class.
-One guy wanted to be pharmacist, I remember, and I think he convinced 2 of his friends to join him.”
-(All 3 of them were huge druggies, and even Mr. Duffy, the stern yet jocular teacher, knew it.
-When he was giving examples of abstract nouns, he said “I couldn’t put a pound of ‘speed’ on this desk.
+“There were about eight people in my class, and it was the only Latin class in the school.
+I remember one guy who wanted to become a pharmacist, and he somehow convinced two of his friends to join him.”
+(All three of them were notorious for being major druggies.
+Even Mr. Duffy, our stern and disgruntled teacher, knew it.
+Once, while explaining abstract nouns, he said, “I couldn’t put a pound of ‘speed’ on this desk.
 Though I’m sure some of you could.”)

 Was it helpful?

-“Well, not really.
-It was very difficult and I have retained nothing.
-The thing you have to realize about Latin is that its vocabulary stopped evolving a long time ago.
-So while everyone else was in French class learning to talk about their favorite hobbies, we were learning words like ‘pillage,’ ‘lay siege,’ ‘set fire.’
+“Honestly?
+Not really.
+It was brutally difficult, and I retained almost nothing.”
+The thing about Latin is that its vocabulary hasn’t evolved in centuries.
+While the students in French class were learning to talk about their favorite pastimes or ordering food in a café, we were conjugating verbs like ‘pillage,’ ‘lay siege,’ and ‘set fire.’
+The practical utility was lacking, to say the least.
 But then again, no learning is wasted, right?”
-(Total BS.
-Since I am totally unable to conjure a single rare Latin phrase, I don’t even have full bragging rights.)
+(A statement as hollow as it sounded.
+I can’t recall a single rare Latin phrase today, so even my bragging rights are shaky.)

 Posted in Nostalgia.